dzahedia/SparkPCA/README.md

 pca-with-spark

-This is just a component of a bigger program.
+This is a tested unit of program.
+This unit computes the k principle components of a data set.